vanshikaathakur/MobiTrends/README.md

-# 📊 Mobile Market Insights Dashboard
+# 📊 Mobile Market Insights

 This project provides a comprehensive analysis of the mobile phone market using data wrangling in Python and interactive data visualization in Power BI.
 It highlights trends in mobile phone launches, pricing, specifications, and brand-wise market performance across different countries.